 NAIDOC Week celebrates and recognised the history, culture and achievements of Aboriginal and Torres Strait Islander peoples.
 It’s an opportunity for all Australians to learn about First Nations cultures and histories.
 The Latch team is sharing stories to help educate, honour and guide in our continued to push for change, so be sure to find all our pieces here.
 Val Morgan Digital acknowledges the Traditional Custodians of Country throughout Australia and their connections to land, sea and community.
 We pay respect to their Elders past and present and extend that respect to all Aboriginal and Torres Strait Islander peoples.

-Australia is made up of over 500 different clan groups or ‘nations’ with distinctive cultures, beliefs and languages.
-The land that we all live and work on has a traditional name and a people associated with it who are the traditional custodians of that land, living in harmony with it for over 60,000 years.
+So-called ‘Australia’ is not a homogeny.
+It is, in fact, made up of over 500 different clan groups or ‘nations’, all with their own distinctive cultures, beliefs and languages.
+The land that we all live and work on has a traditional name and a people associated with it who are the traditional custodians of that land.

 So, which indigenous country do you currently live or work on?
 There’s an easy way to find out.

-Already, the people at the Australian Institute of Aboriginal and Torres Strait Islander Studies have complied a map giving good information as to the distinct groups who hold custodianship over different parts of the country.
+The good people at the Australian Institute of Aboriginal and Torres Strait Islander Studies have complied a map with useful information as to the distinct groups who hold custodianship over different parts of the country.